Judge frees parents from ‘Elf on the Shelf tyranny’ - NewsBreak

 Judge frees parents from ‘Elf on the Shelf tyranny’

 MARIETTA, Ga.
-(AP) — Santa may have fewer eyes in homes this Christmas season after a Georgia judge — jokingly — banned the Elf on the Shelf.28-year-old Topeka man dead after early morning crash
+(AP) — Santa may have fewer eyes in homes this Christmas season after a Georgia judge — jokingly — banned the Elf on the Shelf.

 Cobb County Superior Court Chief Judge Robert Leonard posted a mock order on Twitter on Thursday banishing these elves.